-One helpful resource that Christy Simpson recommends is the Pet Loss online chat room available through the APLB.
+One helpful resource that Paws, Whiskers & Wags recommends is the Pet Loss online chat room available through the APLB.
 These chat rooms are supervised and moderated by certified pet loss bereavement therapists, and provide an easy way for people to connect with others who are going through similar experiences.

 Why Do Humans Form Such Enduring Bonds With Their Pets?

-As Christy notes, our pets give us unconditional love.
+As Heather notes, our pets give us unconditional love.
 They are always present and they never judge us.
-This type of relationship is often difficult to form with another human and people are understandably devastated when that relationship is lost when their pet dies.
+This type of relationship is often difficult to form with another human and people are understandably devastated when that relationship is lost.
 Our pets often become our best friends, our closest companions through hard times and our confidants.
 It is perfectly normal to feel bereft after the loss of a beloved pet, as they are an integral part of our lives.

 Attend a Pet Loss Support Group Meeting in Atlanta or Charlotte

-If you are experiencing pet loss bereavement, we hope you will join us at the next Pet Loss Support Group meeting hosted by Paws, Whiskers & Wags on the first and third Tuesday of every month.
+If you are experiencing pet loss bereavement, we hope you will join us at the next Pet Loss Support Group meeting facilitated by Paws, Whiskers & Wags on the first and third Tuesday of every month.